Native Perennial

 - - -

 Showy Goldenrod (Solidago speciosa) adds a flourish of yellow plumes to the autumn landscape, blooming at the end of summer and into the fall.
 The upright panicled flowers are both elegant and showy.
-Typically around 3 feet high, the clump-forming plants have rigid stems and rich green foliage as well.
+Typically around 3 feet high, the clump-forming plants also have rigid stems and rich green foliage.
 They are not as aggressive as some Goldenrods, as they do not spread by rhizome.
 Ideal conditions will be well-drained.
 Showy Goldenrod will tolerate a range of soils, as long as the drainage is good, and full sun is best.
 An important late-season nectar source for Monarch butterflies and a wide array of other pollinators, these beneficial blooms will have your garden humming.

 info from www.prairienursery.com